Neraud/PADListener/README.md

 TL;DR description
 ----------
 PADListener is an Android application aimed at synchronizing your PAD monster box to [PADherder](https://www.padherder.com).
-It's simmilar to [padherder_sync](https://github.com/madcowfred/padherder-sync) or [padproxy.py](https://bitbucket.org/mywaifu/padproxy/), but doesn't require a computer.
+It's similar to [padherder_sync](https://github.com/madcowfred/padherder-sync) or [padproxy.py](https://bitbucket.org/mywaifu/padproxy/), but doesn't require a computer.

 You can watch a [demonstration on youtube](https://www.youtube.com/watch?v=6zCGqFWgW80).